Relaxation times for Bose-Einstein condensation by self-interaction and gravity: Abstract

 \section{Abstract}

-In this letter, we study the Bose-Einstein condensation of a scalar field with attractive self-interaction both with and without gravitational interactions.
-We confirm through full dynamical simulation that the condensation time scale due to self-interaction is inversely proportional to the square of the number density $n$ and the self-coupling constant $g$ ($\tau \propto n^{-2} g^{-2}$).
-Our results disprove the recent prediction by Kirkpatrick et al. (2020) \cite{Kirkpatrick:2020fwd} that the self-interaction relaxation time is inversely proportional to $n |g|$.
-We give an explanation as to why Kirkpatrick et al. may be wrong.
-We also investigate the condensation time scale when self-interaction and gravity are both important by solving the Gross-Pitaevskii-Poisson equations, comparing our results to theoretical models.
+In this paper, we study the Bose-Einstein condensation of a scalar field with an attractive self-interaction, with or without gravitational interactions.
+We confirm through full dynamical simulation that the condensation timescale due to self-interaction is inversely proportional to the square of the number density $n$ and the self-coupling constant $g$ : $\tau \propto n^{-2} g^{-2}$.
+We also investigate the condensation timescale when self-interaction and gravity are both important by solving the Gross-Pitaevskii-Poisson equations, and find that the condensation time scales according to an additive model for the cross section.
+We discuss the relevance of our results to theoretical models of boson star formation by condensation.